-- Many people are spending the holidays alone this year and could use a meaningful gesture.
+- Many people are spending the holidays alone and could use a meaningful gesture.

 - Simple and authentic acknowledgements go a long way.